palewire/first-visual-story/readthedocs/index.rst

 The X value will be determined by the year, and the Y by the ``homicides_total`` value of each object.
 The width of each bar is set by a method called ``.bandwidth()`` on our scale, and the height will be

+[PICTURE OF CHARTS WITH BARS]

+You have a bar chart!
+At this point we can step back and style out the charts a little big, since the all black is a little overly minimalist.

+At this point, open up your

 Last, let's add a headline to introduce our charts section.